grafana/terraform-provider-schemas/docs/data-sources/panel_annotations_list.md

 - `title` (String) Panel title.
 - `transformations` (Attributes List) (see [below for nested schema](#nestedatt--transformations))
 - `transparent` (Boolean) Whether to display the panel without a background.
 Defaults to false.
 - `type` (String) The panel plugin type id.
 May not be empty.
-Defaults to "annotationslist".
+Defaults to "annolist".

 ### Read-Only